emqx/xmeter-cloud-docs/en_US/features/coupons.md

 ## Get Coupons

-To obtain coupons, you can follow the official website activities or contact us.
+A coupon will be issued to your account on first trial.
+You can try a total of around 60 minutes of testing.
+To obtain more coupons, you can follow the official website activities or contact us.